Welcome to Solve

 The data in the Dashboard and Discovery views are displayed on the Solve web page, based on the context you selected in the organization tree.
 For example, if you set up a folder in the ControlUp console to represent the components that belong to a certain team in your organization, when you highlight that folder in Solve, only the performance and monitoring data for those components are displayed in the topology, widgets, and columns.

-When a folder is highlighted in the tree affecting the data displayed, this message is displayed telling you what data you are seeing: Focusing on: <folder name>.
+When a folder is highlighted in the tree affecting the data displayed, the following message displays what data you are viewing: Focusing on: < folder name >.

 The dashboard provides out-of-the-box widgets with easy-to-understand visual indicators of many of the metrics, performance indicators, and details found in ControlUp.
 These widgets provide you more insight so you can better understand the performance and status of your whole environment.
 The out-of-the-box widgets include the following:

 Single statistics.
 For example, the number of running hosts, average logon duration in seconds, datastore free space in terabytes.

 Gauges.
 Computed based on data types, for example, session and process stress levels.

 Bar graphs.
 Categorized data on specific metrics, including:

 Top 5 processes by disk usage

 Line graphs.
 Analyzing data from different sources.
 For example, averages, usage percentages, and usage over time.

 If you drill down into any of the widgets, you can see the Discovery view that includes the new Topology view and the data grid below.
 You see this data based on the context of which widget you clicked in the Dashboard view and its related metrics.